 The Frisian rye bread is generally sold as a sliced bread.
 The slices are just a few millimetres thick.
 The chance of contamination during the cutting is big.

 The rye bread is packed in plastic cups with foil or in cling film.
-The bread often contains preservatives, but is not tenable enough yet.
+The bread often contains preservatives, but has not yet enough shelf life.

 After the packing, the rye bread is pasteurized to cut off contamination.
-The bread is pasteurized for 15 minutes at 80ºC to guarantee a tenability of several weeks up to a few months.
+The bread is pasteurized for 15 minutes at 80°C to guarantee a shelf life of several weeks up to a few months.
 This time and temperature is for the inner part of the rye bread, the actual heating takes a lot longer.

 Production process Brabantine rye bread